A Combination Theorem for Metric Bundles: Introduction

 \begin{lemma} \cite{mahan-reeves} (see also Lemmas 1.20.
 1.21 of \cite{mahan-pal}) $(\hat{X},d_{pel})$ is a hyperbolic metric space and the sets $L_\alpha$ are uniformly quasiconvex in $\hat{X}$. \end{lemma}

 We end this subsection with a proposition, a special case of which is due to Hamenstadt \cite{hamenst-word}, where the tree is taken to be $\mathbb R$ with vertex set $\mathbb Z$.
 We give a different proof below as our proof applies in a more general context.
-We need the following definition to state the proposition.

-\begin{defn} Suppose $Y$ is a $\delta$-hyperbolic metric space and $U_1,U_2$ are two quasi-convex subsets.
-Let $D>0$. \\ We say that $U_1,U_2$ are mutually $D$-cobounded, or simply $D$-cobounded, if any nearest point projection of $U_1$ onto $U_2$ has diameter at most $D$ and vice versa. \end{defn}